sskyeung/micb305/README.md

 Does dietary vitamin C modulate the gut microbiome in a way that significantly influences the age of onset in Parkinson's Disease patients?

 ## Dataset
-Data was sourced from **[Cirstae et al. (2020)](https://doi.org/10.1002/mds.28052)** study, comprising faecal 16s rRNA sequences and comprehensive dietary metadata from 197 PD patients.
+Data was sourced from **[Cirstea et al. (2020)](https://doi.org/10.1002/mds.28052)** study, comprising faecal 16s rRNA sequences and comprehensive dietary metadata from 197 PD patients.
 The metadata includes intake levels of eight primary antioxidants and cliical records of disease age of onset.

 ## Objective
 We answered the research question through four primary objectives: